By Allison Guttmann, MD

 Peer Reviewed

 In the past ten years, the number of bacterial pathogens resistant to multiple antibiotics has dramatically increased.
-The emergence of resistant microorganisms is a direct …
+The emergence of resistant microorganisms is …